cyberchriz/git/DataScience/general/docs/array.md

 ## `class Array`
 An instance of the class can be created by passing an array of the array dimensions as a an argument to the constructor.
-For example, for a 3x3x4 array of type <double> we can write:
+For example, for a 3x3x4 array of type `<double>` we can write:
 ```
 Array<double> myArr({3,3,4});
 ```
-Methods:
+Public Methods:
 |method|description|
 |------|-----------|
 | `Array<T>::set(int* index, T value)` | assigns the value at the given index |